MicrosoftDocs/dynamics-365-project-operations/articles/sales/use-br-as-pd.md

  _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-This topic provides information about how to use a bookable resource as a pricing dimension.
+This article provides information about how to use a bookable resource as a pricing dimension.
 If your pricing strategy is set up so that each bookable resource must have a specific price or cost rate, use a bookable resource as a pricing dimension.

 ## Prerequisites
 Before you complete the procedures in this topic, you must have a new pricing dimension solution for your organization.
 If you haven't already created one, see [Create custom fields and entities](../pricing-costing/create-custom-fields-entities-pricing-dimensions.md).